-Satyagraha requires that both sides recognize, exchange and embrace each other’s most valid principles.
+Satyagraha requires that both sides recognize, exchange and embrace each other’s principles.
 Neither side’s truth is utterly wrong nor is it wholly correct until it reflects and confirms the truth of the Other.
 Once both parties have exposed their differing versions of the truth, alternate outcomes will confirm (and be confirmed by) both sides’ most dependable principles.
 Thus, we should welcome conflict as an opportunity to analyze and embrace both faces of the truth: neither an excuse for coercion nor an evil to be shunned.

 1. List each side’s foremost values.
 Each side claims its own truths: some vital and some less so.

-2. Let each side examine the importance of its own claims and pick out the most important ones.
+2. Let each side examine the importance of its claims and pick out the most important ones.

 3. Merge, in your heart and mind, both sides’ most vital elements.
 Create a new side and adopt it with your opponent.

 4. Revise your new position as the fight goes on.